uglyghost/cvor/README.md

 # CVor

 CVor is a Python package designed for advanced loss computation in neural networks, particularly with PyTorch.
 It offers a unique approach to calculating loss using three different methods: AO, NN, and LOO.
-This flexibility allows for a more customized and efficient optimization process in machine learning models.
+CVor provides low-variance, unbiased gradient estimation based on control variates.
+It uniquely focuses on transforming the gradient mapping process and demonstrating superior performance in various machine learning benchmarks, including variational autoencoder training and reinforcement learning tasks.

 ## Features

-- **Multiple Loss Computation Methods**: Supports 'AO' (Average Optimization), 'NN' (Neural Network based), and 'LOO' (Leave-One-Out) methods.
+- **Multiple Loss Computation Methods**: 'AO' (Average Optimization), 'NN' (Neural Network based), and 'LOO' (Leave-One-Out) methods.
-- **Flexible Alpha Parameter**: Allows setting the alpha parameter within the range [0, 1] for loss computation adjustment.
+- **Flexible Alpha Parameter**: Allows setting the alpha parameter within the range [0, 1] for CVor loss adjustment.
-- **CUDA Support**: Automatically detects and utilizes CUDA if available, for enhanced performance.

 ## Installation